Joshua Reynolds: Early life

 Reynolds was born in Plympton, Devon, on 16 July 1723, as the third son of the Reverend Samuel Reynolds, master of the Plympton Free Grammar School in the town.
 His father had been a fellow of Balliol College, Oxford, but did not send any of his sons to the university.

-One of his sisters, seven years his senior, was Mary Palmer (1716–1794), author of Devonshire Dialogue, whose fondness for drawing is said to have had much influence on Joshua as a boy.
-In 1740 she provided £60, half of the premium paid to Thomas Hudson the portrait-painter, for Joshua's pupillage, and nine years she later advanced money for his expenses in Italy.
+One of his sisters, seven years his senior, was Mary Palmer, author of Devonshire Dialogue, whose fondness for drawing is said to have had much influence on Joshua as a boy.
+In 1740, she provided £60, half of the premium paid to Thomas Hudson the portrait-painter, for Joshua's pupillage, and nine years later advanced money for his expenses in Italy.
 His other siblings included Frances Reynolds and Elizabeth Johnson.

 As a boy, he also came under the influence of Zachariah Mudge, whose Platonistic philosophy stayed with him all his life.
-Reynolds made extracts in his commonplace book from Theophrastus, Plutarch, Seneca, Marcus Antonius, Ovid, William Shakespeare, John Milton, Alexander Pope, John Dryden, Joseph Addison, Richard Steele, Aphra Behn, and copied passages on art theory by Leonardo da Vinci, Charles Alphonse Du Fresnoy, and André Félibien.
+Reynolds made extracts in his commonplace book from Theophrastus, Plutarch, Seneca, Marcus Antonius, Ovid, William Shakespeare, John Milton, Alexander Pope, John Dryden, Joseph Addison, Richard Steele, and Aphra Behn and copied passages on art theory by Leonardo da Vinci, Charles Alphonse Du Fresnoy, and André Félibien.
 The work that came to have the most influence on Reynolds was Jonathan Richardson's An Essay on the Theory of Painting (1715).
-Reynolds' annotated copy was lost for nearly two hundred years until it appeared in a Cambridge bookshop, inscribed with the signature ‘J. Reynolds Pictor’.
+Reynolds' annotated copy was lost for nearly two hundred years until it appeared in a Cambridge bookshop, inscribed with the signature "J. Reynolds Pictor".
 It is now in the collection of the Royal Academy of Arts, London.

 Career

 Having shown an early interest in art, Reynolds was apprenticed in 1740 to the fashionable London portrait painter Thomas Hudson, who like Reynolds had been born in Devon.
 Hudson had a collection of Old Master drawings, including some by Guercino, of which Reynolds made copies.
 Although apprenticed to Hudson for a period of four years, Reynolds remained with him only until the summer of 1743.
 Having left Hudson, Reynolds worked for some time as a portrait-painter in Plymouth Dock (now Devonport).
 He returned to London before the end of 1744, but following his father's death in late 1745 he shared a house in Plymouth Dock with his sisters.

 In 1749, Reynolds met Commodore Augustus Keppel, who invited him to join HMS Centurion, of which he had command, on a voyage to the Mediterranean.
-While with the ship he visited Lisbon, Cadiz, Algiers and Minorca.
+While with the ship he visited Lisbon, Cádiz, Algiers and Minorca.
 From Minorca he travelled to Livorno in Italy, and then to Rome, where he spent two years, studying the Old Masters and acquiring a taste for the "Grand Style".
 Lord Edgcumbe, who had known Reynolds as a boy and introduced him to Keppel, suggested he should study with Pompeo Batoni, the leading painter in Rome, but Reynolds replied that he had nothing to learn from him.
 While in Rome he suffered a severe cold, which left him partially deaf, and, as a result, he began to carry the small ear trumpet with which he is often pictured.